 The bottom line on employee time tracking

-With all of these advantages and disadvantages, it can be difficult to determine whether employee time tracking seems like a good decision for your company.
+With all of these pros and cons, it can be difficult to determine whether employee time tracking seems like a good decision for your company.

-But the research and our own growing record of case studies make it clear: employee time tracking makes perfect business sense.
+But the research and our own growing record of case studies make it clear: it makes perfect business sense.

 We use it ourselves, and if that’s not the best testimonial we can give, I don’t know what is.Time tracking has advantages and disadvantages, but in the end, the #bottomline proves its worth.
 Click To Tweet

 Across the board, time tracking has shown to reduce costs that arise from loss of productivity, lack of transparency, and inessential activities.
 Automated time tracking eliminates costs associated with traditional time tracking methods and excessive and cumbersome paperwork.

 And once time tracking is established and accepted within the company, changes in employee attitudes towards work also begin to happen.

 If you liked this article, you should also check out

 - How We Save $30,000 a Year on Contractor Payroll